LaurenceScotford/udacity-fsjd-project-2/README.md

 Passwords are stored in an encrypted form in the database.
 The API will never return password data, therefore, when a user record is requested, the password property is always blank.
 One possible method for handling lost passwords, given this configuration, is for an admin user to modify the user record with a temporary password and then for the user to change this after successful login.

+### Tips
+- You will need to use the superuser account to create your initial admin user(s).
+Once you have at least one admin user, you can switch to that account for further user creation if you wish
+- API operations on the superuser account are not permitted, i.e. you can't use the API to update or destroy the superuser.
+The superuser account will also not be revealed by any show or index operations.
+- Users are not permitted to read, update or destroy user accounts at a higher authorisation level than their own
+- Users created using the register option are always created at the default authorisation level
+- Users at the default authorisation level (customers) are not permitted to update or destroy category and product records and can only read, update and destroy other records that belong to them

 ## Set up and scripts

 ### To set up the project

-Create a .env file in the project root. *NOTE*: An example .env file has been included for the purpose of testing the solution only.
-To use this you can simply rename `.env.example` to `.env`.
+Create a `.env` file in the project root. **IMPORTANT NOTE: An example `.env` file has been included for the purpose of testing the solution only.
+To use this, you can simply rename `.env.example` to `.env`**

 The env file should contain the following environment variables. :